-The school will provide basic Art materials; however, students will be responsible for sourcing any further specialist materials they require for final folio pieces.
+The school will provide basic Art materials, however, students will be responsible for sourcing any further specialist materials they require for final folio pieces.
+Students will need 2 A3 folders and a box of 100 plastic pockets.
 Visiting exhibitions is a mandatory part of the course and may require additional costs.